Special Academic Programs

 The Brother Kevin Program responds to the individual needs of 9th and 10th grade students whose personal learning styles and academic profiles indicate they will benefit from additional support as they approach college preparatory classes.
 The program is designed for students who have ability but need a stronger foundation in study skills and learning strategies.

-Participants in the Brother Kevin Program have schedules which include a double English class, as well as a two-year Algebra I course.
+Participants in the Brother Kevin Program have schedules which include a double English class.
 Students have access to a full-time learning specialist who provides organizational support and consults with the student's teaching team.

 The 10th grade Brother Kevin Program continues the good work begun in grade 9.
 As a team, students and their learning specialist meet once a cycle to review organizational skills, discuss classes and make sure all work is in order for students to achieve their best.
 Additionally, the learning specialist is available each day before school, during the school day and after school to work on any project based learning, preparation for tests, or any other homework issue that might be posing a challenge for the student.